benwzj/benwzj.github.io/_posts/2024-06-13-nextjs-auth.md

 - you can Add the login pages option in this config file.
 - this is used to configure protecting your routes with Next.js Middleware.

-Basic logic is that
+Basic logic is that:
 1. setup `authorized` callback function inside `authConfig` object.
 2. `export authConfig` object.
-3. this `authConfig` object will be use in `middleware.ts`.
+3. This `authConfig` object is used by Auth.js.
+4. And Auth.js is using `middleware.ts` to implement it's logic.

-> You don't have to use this way to setup auth in middleware.
-You can use next.js middleware.ts directly.
+> You don't have to use `auth.config.ts` file to setup auth.
+You can use auth.ts to tell `Auth.ts` your configuration.

 #### API route
 Inside the App folder, create: